blueimp/Gallery/README.md

 };
 ```

-It is also possible to define the container and element options with a more complex [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/document.querySelector), although this won't work in IE7.
+It is also possible to define the container and element options with a more complex [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/document.querySelector), which is supported by IE8+ and all modern web browsers.

+If the helper script is replaced with [jQuery](http://jquery.com/), the container and element options can be any valid jQuery selector.

 ### Property options
 The options ending with "Property" define how the properties of each link element are accessed.